a-fabregas/Aldo-Fabregas/index.md

 * Lin P., Fabregas A., Chen H. Development of Resource Allocation Strategies for Operating and Maintaining Traffic Signal Systems.
 Challenges and Advances in Sustainable Transportation Systems, 73-80, ISBN (print) 978-0-7844-1336-4, American Society of Civil Engineers (ASCE), May 2014.

-*Lin P., Fabregas, A., Kourtellis A., Bryant E., Lall  S. Planning and Design for Prevention of Incorrect Turns onto Highway-Rail Grade Crossings.
+* Lin P., Fabregas, A., Kourtellis A., Bryant E., Lall  S. Planning and Design for Prevention of Incorrect Turns onto Highway-Rail Grade Crossings.
 Challenges and Advances in Sustainable Transportation Systems, 358-365, ISBN (print) 978-0-7844-1336-4, American Society of Civil Engineers (ASCE), May 2014.

+* Fabregas A., Lin P.S., Koneru V., Bochner B., Seggerman K. and Pinjari A. Verification of Trip Generation and Trip Internalization Estimation Procedures for Mixed-Use Developments.
+Proceeding of the 94th Transportation Research Board Annual Meeting, Washington D.C., January 2015.

+* Johnson M., Fabregas A., Wang, Z., Katkoori, S. Embedded System Design of an Advanced Illumination Measurement system for Highways.
+IEEE 8th Annual Systems Conference (SysCon).
+March 2014, Ottawa, Canada.

+* Seggerman K., Williams K., Lin P., and Fabregas A. Nelson A., Nicholas J. Alternative Funding for Mobility in Florida.
+53rd Annual Transportation Forum, Compendium of Papers, 2012.

+* Fabregas A., Lin P., Gonzalez E., Zhou H., and Datz A. Safety and Operational Assessment of Yield-to-Bus LED Warning Signs on Transit Buses.
+Transportation Research Record, Washington D.C., January 2011.

+* Wightman P., Fabregas A., and Labrador M. An Optimal Solution to the MCDS Problem for Topology Construction in Wireless Sensor Networks.
+Proceedings of the IEEE Latin America Conference on Communications, September 2010.

+* Seggerman K., Nelson A., Nicholas J., Williams K., Lin P., and Fabregas A. Defining a Transportation Mobility Fee for Florida.
+Proceedings of the 89th Transportation Research Board Annual Meeting, Washington D.C., January 2010.

+* Seggerman K., Nelson A., Nicholas J., Williams K., Lin P., and Fabregas A. An Impact Fee Methodology Emphasizing VMT.
+Proceedings of the 89th Transportation Research Board Annual Meeting, Washington D.C., Jan 2010.

+* Seggerman K., Nelson A., Nicholas J., Williams K., Lin P., and Fabregas A. A Hybrid Transportation Mobility Fee.
+Proceedings of the 94th Transportation Research Board Annual Meeting, Washington D.C., Jan 2010.

+* Paternina, C., Montoya, J., Fabregas, A, Simulation-optimization Using a Reinforcement Learning Approach".
+Winter Simulation Conference. vol.7, no.10, pp.1376-1383, Dec.
+2008.

 ###
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for